wanghaisheng/3dstories/README.md

 We welcome contributions!
 If you would like to contribute to this project, please follow these steps:

-- Fork the repository.
+1. Fork the repository.
-- Create a new branch (`git checkout -b feature/YourFeature`).
+2. Create a new branch (`git checkout -b feature/YourFeature`).
-- Make your changes and commit them (`git commit -m 'Add some feature'`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-- Push to the branch (`git push origin feature/YourFeature`).
+4. Push to the branch (`git push origin feature/YourFeature`).
-- Open a Pull Request.
+5. Open a Pull Request.

+## License

+This project is licensed under the GNU Affero General Public License.
+See the [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.en.html) for details.

+## Contact

+If you have any questions or suggestions, please feel free to contact us at your-email@example.com.